kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/03-logging-in/articles/07-how-do-i-set-up-biometric-authentication/content.md

+# Logging in
-# How do I set up biometric authentication?
+## How do I set up biometric authentication?
 If your device supports biometric authentication, you can enable **biometric login** — Fingerprint or Face Unlock for Android, Touch ID or Face ID for Apple:

 #### On **Apple** devices: